awsdocs/aws-systems-manager-user-guide/doc_source/automation-quickstart-delegated.md

 1. Choose **Create document**\.

-## Execute the custom Automation Document<a name="automation-quickstart-delegated-execute"></a>
+## Run the custom Automation Document<a name="automation-quickstart-delegated-execute"></a>

-The following procedure describes how to execute the document you just created as the restricted operator you created earlier in this topic\.
-The user can execute the document you created earlier because their IAM account permissions enable them to see and execute the document\.
+The following procedure describes how to run the document you just created as the restricted operator you created earlier in this topic\.
+The user can run the document you created earlier because their IAM account permissions enable them to see and run the document\.
 The user can't, however, log on to the instances that you will restart with this Automation\.

 1. In the [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/), copy the instance IDs for one or more instances that you want to restart by using the following Automation\.